When should I start working on an application?

 In the research background section, how recent do the citations have to be?

 Make sure that most of your key citations are as recent as possible, although pertinent fundamental older citations may be necessary to anchor them.

 In the research background section, how should I limit the material I review?

 Your argument should be detailed and thorough, but also succinct.
-Cite the important papers of the most influential researchers which others in your field would consider particularly germane to your specific area of research.
+Cite all of the important papers of important researchers which others in your field would consider particularly germane to your specific area of research.
 This applies even if you have chosen to go in a somewhat different direction, since reviewers may in many cases look for an acknowledgement of such research in order to place it in context.
 You and your proposal readers should check all of the manuscripts you cite carefully to make sure they absolutely say what you understand them to say and that you have used them properly to support your argument.